George Joseph Lucas: Bishop of Springfield in Illinois

-On October 19, 1999, Lucas was appointed the eighth bishop of the Diocese of Springfield in Illinois by Pope John Paul II.
+On October 19, 1999, Lucas was appointed the eighth bishop of Springfield in Illinois by Pope John Paul II.
 He received his episcopal consecration on December 14, 1999, at the Cathedral of the Immaculate Conception in Springfield, from Cardinal Francis George, with Archbishop Gabriel Higuera and Bishop Daniel L. Ryan serving as co-consecrators.

 In 2001, Lucas established a diaconate formation program for the diocese.
-The five-year program prepared men to become deacons was run by the diocesan Office for the Diaconate, in cooperation with Quincy University in Quincy, Illinois.
-On June 24, 2007, Lucas ordained the first class of eighteen men.
+The five-year program, which prepared men to become permanent deacons. was run by the diocesan Office for the Diaconate, in cooperation with Quincy University in Quincy, Illinois.
+On June 24, 2007, Lucas ordained the first class of 18 men.
 In January 2002, Lucas launched an endowment/capital campaign called Harvest of Thanks, Springtime of Hope, the first campaign of its kind in the history of the diocese.
 The program raised over $22.1 million, used to support Catholic education, Catholic Charities, the formation of seminarians and deacon candidates, and the care of retired priests.

 In a video interview taped in 2004, Thomas Munoz accused Lucas, when he was a priest, of having sex with several priests and seminarians in a so-called orgy.
 Lucas denied all the allegations.
 The Diocese of Springfield investigated the allegations and in 2006 declared them to be totally false.
 The same allegations were raised again in 2021 in a lawsuit by Anthony J. Gorgia, a former seminarian, against the Pontifical North American College in Rome and the Archdiocese of New York.

 In July 2004, Lucas approved a $1.2 million settlement to eight men who had been sexually abused as minors by Walter Weerts, a diocese priest at Sacred Heart Parish in Villa Grove, Illinois between 1973 and 1980.
 Convicted of sexual abuse crimes in 1986, Weerts spent three years in prison and was removed from the priesthood in March 1989.

 Lucas spearheaded the Built in Faith campaign to raise the $11 million needed to restore the Cathedral of the Immaculate Conception.
-Lucas attended the cathedral dedication on December 2, 2009.Within the United States Conference of Catholic Bishops, Lucas sits on the Subcommittee on the Catechism and Sapientia Christiana Committee.
+Lucas attended the cathedral dedication on December 2, 2009.
+Within the United States Conference of Catholic Bishops, Lucas sits on the Subcommittee on the Catechism and Sapientia Christiana Committee.

 Archbishop of Omaha

-On June 3, 2009, Pope Benedict XVI named Lucas as the fifth archbishop of the Archdiocese of Omaha.
+On June 3, 2009, Pope Benedict XVI named Lucas as the fifth archbishop of Omaha.
 Succeeding Archbishop Elden Curtiss, Lucas was installed at St. Cecilia Cathedral in Omaha on July 22, 2009, by Archbishop Pietro Sambi, the apostolic nuncio to the United States.
 The installation was attended by Curtiss, Cardinal Francis George, and Cardinal Justin Rigali.
 As archbishop, Lucas serves as the spiritual leader of 220,000 Catholics in Nebraska.
 He received the pallium, a vestment worn by metropolitan bishops, from Benedict XVI on June 29, 2009, in a ceremony at St. Peter's Basilica in Rome.